corn-bred/programming-journey-2025/README.md

 # December 20

 I made it work for all degrees.
 Later, I will try and make a rotating square or cube.
 Since I already know the matrix multiplications, I figure it probably wouldn't be that hard.

+# December 20 - UPDATE

+Okay, it's hard.
+Probably because of my trash math skills and whatsoever, but I'm going to save this for tomorrow.
+I'll probably try and rewrite the rotation matrix or create a new function for it.
+It doesn't seem like gitignore is not working, but I'm stupid, so I probably did something wrong.